 This page provides information on the V-Ray Frame Buffer and its features.

-- Can store a list of recently rendered images and switch between them or compare them
+- Can store a list of recently rendered images and switch between them easily.

 |Opens an image file to be previewed in the V-Ray Frame Buffer.|